Entrepreneurship. Innovation. Creativity. Design.

 - Purpose.
 People who have purpose tend to have the most impact.
 This program challenges students to find their own passion and trains them to solve meaningful problems in ways that create value for a broad range of stakeholders.

-- Design Thinking.
+- Design.
 Entrepreneurship involves exploration of the unknown, but the process for exploration is not unknown.
 This program trains students to employ a systemic approach to finding solutions.
-The design thinking process includes:

-Elon Entrepreneurship alumni work for employers such as CBSSports.com, CTS Capital Advisors, Deloitte Consulting, IBM, VMTurbo and Deliv.
+Elon Entrepreneurship alumni work for employers such as CBSSports.com, CTS Capital Advisors, Deloitte, IBM, S&P Global, and Turbonomic.